brand_logo

 Most Open Days have a packed schedule of activities, including campus tours, subject presentations, and Q&A sessions.
 Take a look at the agenda and plan your day accordingly.
 Identify the sessions you want to attend, ensuring you have enough time to explore different aspects of the university.

-3. Bring a notebook and pen
+3. Bring a notebook and a pen

 Open Days are information-rich events; you may want to jot down important details, notes, or contact information.
 Having a notebook and pen handy will help you stay organised and remember key points.
+You should also carry an empty bag to take away leaflets, pamphlets, brochures, and freebies given by the university.

 4. Prepare questions